ordepdev/ordepdev.github.io/_posts/2017-07-13-things-i-learned-at-devoxx-poland-2017.md

 * Event Sourcing and CQRS with Spring Stream *by Jakub Pilimon*

+* 360° Monitoring of Your Microservices *by Philipp Krenn*

 * Migrating to Microservice Databases: From Relational Monolith to Distributed Data *by Edson Yanaga*